chriscc0705/Simple-Facebook-Phishing-Website/README.md

 # Simple-Facebook-Phishing-Website
-A very simple phishing website project masked as a Facebook login page developed using Flask as a micro web framework written in Python and HTML as part of my university's Computer Security course's coursework.
+A very simple phishing website project masked as a Facebook login page written in HTML and using Flask as the micro web framework written in Python as part of my university's Computer Security course's coursework.